thewakar22/dynamic-tab-title-change-shopify/README.md

 # Dynamic tab Title Change Shopify
 Script to dynamically change the tab title when the user switches away from your site, drawing attention back to it with the alternating messages.

 # Shopify Theme Script Implementation

-## Introduction
 This repository provides a step-by-step guide to implement a script that changes the document title based on the visibility of the page in a Shopify theme.

 ## Implementing the Code in Shopify